Staff and instructors

 Mike Walter has had a lifelong passion for tennis.
 He was a top junior and earned a scholarship to Washington State University.
 Mike enjoys teaching all ages & abilities.
 He is a certified USPTA coach and tennis specific fitness trainer.

 Mike actively competes in tournaments, captains & competes on a USTA 5.0 team.
 He is experienced and dedicated in working with juniors and adults in attaining their individual fitness goals.
-Mike has been a Board Member for the last 8 years with Tennis Outreach Program (TOPs).
-He is also employed at TOPs' Kirkland tennis facility - Eastside Tennis Center.
+Mike has been a Board Member for many years with Tennis Outreach Program (TOPs).

 Mike also owns and operates the Fit 2 Hit Pro Shop at Eastside Tennis Center.